Noobhacker0077/zip_crk/README.md

 *	 In the brute force method, you can specify the type of characters that may be used in the password.
 *	There is a percent progress bar showing how much of the process has been performed.
 *	Error handling.
 *	One of the most important features of Zydra is the multiprocessing feature that speeds up the program.
-For example if you have 8 CPU cores, Zydra will use all of them for processing at the same time.
+For example if you have 8 CPU cores, zip_crk will use all of them for processing at the same time.
 ## Installation
 ## Examples
 **1- Dictionary search to find the password for a zip file**